 Good Afternoon, Somersham District Members –

-Here is our summary of offences and incidents affecting your community this week, reported to police during the period 5th to 11th January:
+Here is our weekly summary of offences and incidents affecting your community, reported to police during the period 7th to 13th September:

 To see details of Policing Summaries for neighbouring areas, please click on the following link and scroll down the page to select areas of interest: